Introduction

 Depending on the gap, consider the following approaches:

-New feature development: If the requirement aligns with Affinity’s strategic roadmap, propose adding the feature.
-This will require consideration, approval and prioritisation by the product team based on client impact and resource availability.
+• New feature development: If the requirement aligns with Affinity’s strategic roadmap, propose adding the feature.
+This will require consideration, approval and prioritisation by the product team based on customer impact and resource availability.

-Customisation: If a new feature isn’t feasible, explore whether customisation can meet the requirement.
-Customisations can be scoped to meet needs that are critical to the client but beyond standard configuration.
-Client-specific customisations should remain the exception not the rule.
+• Customisation: If a new feature isn’t feasible, explore whether customisation can meet the requirement.
+Customisations can be scoped to meet needs that are critical to the customer but beyond standard configuration.
+Customer-specific customisations should remain the exception not the rule.

-Manual process referral: For requirements that are infrequent, complex, or unique to a specific client, recommend a manual process as an alternative.
+• Manual process referral: For requirements that are infrequent, complex, or unique to a specific customer, recommend a manual process as an alternative.

-By thoughtfully assessing and documenting each requirement, you can ensure that the proposed solutions align with the project scope and the client’s operational needs.
+By thoughtfully assessing and documenting each requirement, you can ensure that the proposed solutions align with the project scope and the customer's operational needs.